0xSero/partisia-docs/docs/programmers_guide.md

 initializing the contract.
 Without an ABI file, it might be impossible for the dashboard and other contracts to interact with your contract.

-The PBC SDK is capable of automatically producing an ABI for your contract, along with state and RPC serialization code for your actions.
+The PBC compiler is capable of automatically producing an ABI for your contract, along with state and RPC serialization code for your actions.

 ## Macros